codatio/codat-docs/docs/using-the-api/testing.md

 ## Using a test instance

 We recommend you use an additional instance of Codat for testing purposes.

-Upgrade to our **Start-up** plan, and we will automatically clone your existing client to create a test instance for you.
+For those on a **Start-up** plan, we automatically clone your existing client to create a test instance for you (if you upgraded after June 2023).
 We copy the following details and settings:

 * All users with access to the existing client
 * Client settings and feature overrides